Quebecers love their food, and there are a few local specialties that you shouldn't skip on any trip to Quebec City.

 There are of course, the clich?d goodies.
 When people think of Quebec, they often think of poutine--a deliciously messy pile of chips, cheese curds, and gravy.
 In Quebec City, many people swear by Snack Bar Saint-Jean or Chez Aston for authentic poutine, but any small diner or restaurant serving local cuisine will have its own variation of this famous dish.

 At the heart of Quebec City's food scene are ingredients made in and around the city.
-Cheese producers like the award-winning Alexis-de-Portneuf, apple orchards and berry farms on ?le d'Orl?ans, a multitude of wineries and cider producers, and the maple products from Quebec's famous sugar shacks, are all commonly found in the best meals and top restaurants around Quebec City.
+Cheese producers like the award-winning Alexis-de-Portneuf, apple orchards and berry farms on ?le d'Orl?ans, a multitude of wineries and cider producers, and the maple products from Quebec's famous sugar shacks, are all commonly found in the best meals and the best restaurants around Quebec City.

 It's impossible to make a concrete list of the best restaurants in Quebec City.
 There are just too many chefs making great food.
-Below you'll find a few of the biggest names and award-winners, but you can just as easily close your eyes, walk through the streets, and bump into a truly fantastic restaurant.
+Below you'll find a few of the biggest names and a few award-winners, but you can just as easily close your eyes, walk through the streets, and bump into a truly fantastic restaurant.

 For authentic Quebecois cuisine, head to aux Anciens Canadiens, where meat pie and poutine are always on the menu.
 At Laurie Raphael, one of the province's greatest chefs, Daniel V?zina creates 'locavore' food deeply connected to Quebec's roots.
-Step even further back in the history of the province and enjoy a meal inspired by Huron-Wendat First Nations cuisine at La Traite in Wendake, a 20-minute drive north of the city.
+Or, step even further back in the history of the province and enjoy a meal inspired by Huron-Wendat First Nations cuisine at La Traite in Wendake, just a 20-minute drive north of the city.

-French master chef and one-time Quebec chef of the year Jean-Luc Boulay is at the helm of Le Saint-Amour, a local leader in fine dining.
+French master chef and one-time Quebec chef of the year Jean-Luc Boulay is at the helm of Le Saint-Amour, a real local leader in fine dining.
 The restaurant has one of the best wine lists in Canada, and celebrities including Sir Paul McCartney and Sting have enjoyed its French cuisine.

 Then there's Le Clocher Pench?, a Quebec institution that uses artisan ingredients to create dishes like salmon tartare, homemade blood pudding, and crispy sweetbread.